mverleg/django_display_exception/README.rst

 *Shorter, more readable, almost no code repetition and no dynamic typing abuse*!

 Note that these are special exceptions.
-If some other error occurs, it will be handled just like it normally would; it will not be rendered by Django Display Exception.
+If some other error occurs, it will be handled just like it normally would; it will not be rendered by Django Display Exceptions.

 Configuration
 ---------------------------------------